LeweyM/LeweyM.github.io/personal-site/content/posts/Regex-Processor-4-Testing-Fuzzing-and-fixing-things.md

 We're covering a lot of cases of odd input characters, but we're missing a lot of special characters which make regex so powerful.
 Let's start adding them!

+Note: Check out this part of the project on GitHub [here](https://github.com/LeweyM/search/tree/master/src/v3)

 Next:[Regex Processor 5 A bit more theory]({{< ref "Regex-Processor-5-A-bit-more-theory" >}})

 Prev:[Regex Processor 3 Starting the compiler]({{< ref "Regex-Processor-3-Starting-the-compiler" >}})